Last updated: 07/31/2022

 At the conclusion of each of the boy’s trials, all but one of the boys was found guilty and sentenced to death.
 The trial of the other boy–who was 13 years of age at the time–was declared a mistrial as a result of a hung jury, and he spent the next six years of his life in jail awaiting a final verdict.

 The documentary follows the trials, including the two landmark Supreme Court decisions, and touches on the sentiment of the time and the operation of the justice system.
-The case remains to be one of the most notorious today, and is often referenced when speaking about racial injustice in the U.S.
+The case remains to be one of the most notorious today, and is often referenced when speaking about racial injustice and the application of criminal law in the U.S.

 8. Cleanflix